Genghis-Larsen/DIS-SG-53/README.md

 ## AI declaration

 We used AI during our development of our project.
 It was used for the CSS part of the project to make sure that the project looked good.
-It was also used as a helping hand on how to run the program using bash.
+It was also used as a helping hand on how to run the program using the Powershell/Terminal commands.